Skip to content

 However, this is an area where the IT department deserves a good amount of sympathy and understanding from the BC team.

-The problem starts when the IT team sets about working on its own to develop recovery plans for the organization’s systems and applications.
+The problem starts when the IT team sets about working on its own to develop recovery plans for the organization’s systems and applications independently from the business continuity team.
 Often they are told to do this by management, and they typically do the work in a silo, with minimal cooperation from other departments.

 In devising their recovery plans, the IT department is usually flying blind because they have a limited view of the larger needs of the organization.

 RPOs are applied to systems where data transactions take place and where failures can lead to the loss of unbacked-up data.
-The RPO is a measure of time (such as 8 hours or 24 hours) expressing how long a period of transactions the organization is willing to accept the loss of in the event of an outage.
+The RPO is also a measure of time (such as 8 hours or 24 hours) expressing how long a period of transactions the organization can lose in the event of an outage.

-Typically, when the IT staff sets the RTOs and RPOs for various applications, they do so essentially randomly.
-They guesstimate what they think the RTOs and RPOs should be, based on their experience with the business units on a day-to-day basis – or sometimes just a hunch regarding what is most sensitive and important.
+Typically, when the IT staff sets the RTOs and RPOs for various applications, they do so at random.
+They guesstimate what they think the RTOs and RPOs should be, based on their experience with the business units on a day-to-day basis.
+Or sometimes they’re based on a hunch regarding what is most sensitive and important.

-The gap between the recovery strategy of the IT department and the BC team emerges when management decides it is time to conduct a Business Impact Analysis (BIA).
+The gap between the recovery strategy of the IT department and the business continuity team emerges when management decides it is time to conduct a Business Impact Analysis (BIA).

-This analysis enables the BC team to establish RTOs and RPOs for each critical process that have a demonstrable, rational connection to the well-being of the company, rather than just being guesswork.
+This analysis enables you to establish RTOs and RPOs for each critical process that have a demonstrable, rational connection to the well-being of the company, rather than just being guesswork.
+While doing the BIA, you should request the RTA from the IT department.
+They may not be that eager to share it with you.
+Sometimes if the figures are bad they are embarrassed by it, or they may fear repercussions for the less than perfect results they’ve managed to achieve with inadequate resources.

 The formal BIA is a sensitive subject with many IT departments.
 Often the IT department dislikes the BIA because it contradicts their findings and calls their judgment into question.